awsdocs/amazon-aurora-user-guide/doc_source/Overview.RDSSecurityGroups.md

 For more information about using a VPC, see [Amazon Virtual Private Cloud VPCs and Amazon Aurora](USER_VPC.md)\.

-## Creating a VPC Security Group<a name="Overview.RDSSecurityGroups.Create"></a>
+## Creating a VPC security group<a name="Overview.RDSSecurityGroups.Create"></a>

 You can create a VPC security group for a DB instance by using the VPC console\.
-For information about creating a security group, see [Provide Access to the DB Cluster in the VPC by Creating a Security Group](CHAP_SettingUp_Aurora.md#CHAP_SettingUp_Aurora.SecurityGroup) and [Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.
+For information about creating a security group, see [Provide access to the DB cluster in the VPC by creating a security group](CHAP_SettingUp_Aurora.md#CHAP_SettingUp_Aurora.SecurityGroup) and [Security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.

-## Associating a Security Group with a DB Instance<a name="Overview.RDSSecurityGroups.Associate"></a>
+## Associating a security group with a DB instance<a name="Overview.RDSSecurityGroups.Associate"></a>

 You can associate a security group with a DB instance by using **Modify** on the RDS console, the `ModifyDBInstance` Amazon RDS API, or the `modify-db-instance` AWS CLI command\.

- For information about modifying a DB instance in a DB cluster, see [Modify a DB Instance in a DB Cluster](Aurora.Modifying.md#Aurora.Modifying.Instance)\.
-For security group considerations when you restore a DB instance from a DB snapshot, see [Security Group Considerations](USER_RestoreFromSnapshot.md#USER_RestoreFromSnapshot.Security)\.
+ For information about modifying a DB instance in a DB cluster, see [Modify a DB instance in a DB cluster](Aurora.Modifying.md#Aurora.Modifying.Instance)\.
+For security group considerations when you restore a DB instance from a DB snapshot, see [Security group considerations](USER_RestoreFromSnapshot.md#USER_RestoreFromSnapshot.Security)\.

-## Associating a Security Group with a DB Cluster<a name="Overview.RDSSecurityGroups.AssociateWithCluster"></a>
+## Associating a security group with a DB cluster<a name="Overview.RDSSecurityGroups.AssociateWithCluster"></a>

 You can associate a security group with a DB cluster by using **Modify cluster** on the RDS console, the `ModifyDBCluster` Amazon RDS API, or the `modify-db-cluster` AWS CLI command\.

-For information about modifying a DB cluster, see [Modifying an Amazon Aurora DB Cluster](Aurora.Modifying.md)\.
+For information about modifying a DB cluster, see [Modifying an Amazon Aurora DB cluster](Aurora.Modifying.md)\.